orgicus/ofxAVUI/README.md

 # ofxAVUI

-ofxAVUI is an [openFrameworks](http://www.openframeworks.cc) addon that enables the creation of user interfaces (UI) with integrated sound and visual feedback.
+ofxAVUI is an [openFrameworks](http://www.openframeworks.cc) addon that enables the creation of user interfaces (UI) with integrated audio and visual (AV) feedback.
 Different UI elements are combined into a UI “zone”.
 Each zone has a sound and a correspondent visualisation, which respond to changes in the UI.
 Multiple zones can be created.
 At the moment, the add-on contains the following UI elements:
 - Button
 - Toggle
 - Slider